CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### Why does a merge conflict occur?
     A merge conflict is an event that occurs when Git is unable to automatically resolve differences in code between two commits.
 #### Through what series of commands could you put a new file into a remote repository connected to your existing local repository?
-    First You make a commit(git commit -m (message which is meaningful)) -> then you add it to the staging area git -add -> then you push it to the master branch with git push
+    git status (to check for rmodifications to make sure) git add -A where -A means all mods git commit -m where -m means a message which should describe the changes git push to push all changes to development branch
 #### What does it mean atomic commits and descriptive commit messages?
     Atomic commit means you make a commit every time you make changes or finish a feature, making commit after 2 feature chagne doesnt not go as an atomic commit.
     Descriptive commit messages mean when you give a commit message you describe shotrly but meaningfully the changes and modifications you made on the feature/programme.